-A 25kHz-BW 98.6 dB-SNR Multi-Bit Delta-Sigma Modulator With Data-Weighted Averaging
+A 25 kHz-BW 98.6 dB-SNR Multi-Bit Delta-Sigma Modulator with Data-Weighted Averaging

 -